Wireless Technology Trends

 Reusable wireless newspapers are likely to become common as soon as paper-thin colour displays, that look and feel like paper are developed.
 Imagine a single-page electronic newspaper where you can scroll through all the latest news.

 But a more immediate trend is the increasing popularity of e Books.
 Wireless e Book Readers are starting to take some of the market share previously held by conventional books.
-They aren't as heavy or bulky, can download e Books via the Internet and one reader can store many books.

 Find out more about e Book Readers